- Docs

 | URL | https://roxyapi.com/api/v2/astrology/natal-chart |

-| Payload_type | JSON |
+| Payload Type | JSON |

-| Data | Map fields from your trigger here (see below) |
+| Data | Map fields from the trigger (see below) |

 | Wrap Request In Array | No |